Pasta and beans (Pasta e Fagioli) is a typical dish of traditional Italian cuisine made with short pasta and beans (even known as Pasta Fazool).

-Pasta and beans (pasta e fagioli) is a typical dish of traditional Italian cuisine made with short pasta and beans.
-In this classic version we used ditalini pasta and borlotti beans, but the many Italian regional versions allow variations in the choice of the type of these two main ingredients.
+In this classic version we used ditalini pasta and borlotti beans.
+However the many Italian regional versions allow variations in the choice of the type of these two main ingredients.

 In any case, here is the most famous, easy-to-make pasta and beans recipe.
 At the end of this recipe you can find out how to make Italian pasta and bean soup with dried beans or fresh beans; these variants are longer to make but really excellent so keep reading!